dniku/rl-attention/README.md

 ipython kernel install --user --name=.env jupyter notebook
 ```
+Then activate the `.env` kernel in the notebook.

-To make the logging work within the notebook, add and execute after importing the `logging` module in the notebook:
+To make the logging work, add and execute after importing the `logging` module in the notebook:
 ```python
 logger = logging.getLogger()
 logger.setLevel(logging.DEBUG)